mahmud92542/mahmud92542/README.md

 ![](https://komarev.com/ghpvc/?username=mahmud92542&color=red)

 :wave: Hi there, I'm Mohammad Mahmud Hasan.😀 I'm passionate about DevOps and love to network with other Engineers & Developers.
-I've profound knowledge in Django Framework, AWS Solution Architech & AWS DevOps.
 I completed B.Sc Engineering in Computer Science from 🇧🇩.
-I'm also and athlete, having a record in Guinness Book of World!
+I'm also an athlete, having a record in Guinness Book of World!
 I love to learn & work with new technologies and playing with Cloud & Automation Tools.🤖

 ## My Stack